Want to know what’s coming up before everyone else?

 Noriko Nishimoto was invited from Japan as a quest artist in 1981 for the company’s first show Faust.
 She went on to become the Artistic Director at Spare Parts from 1997-2001, directing many shows that have become part of the company’s repertoire such as The Deep and Cat Balloon.
 In 2012, The UNIMA (Union de la Marionette) Women’s Commission acknowledged Noriko’s outstanding International contribution to puppetry at the 21st UNIMA World Congress and Puppet Festival in Chengdu, China.

 After each performance we offer the audience an opportunity to ask the cast and crew questions to help them maximise their experience and comprehend the story and the development process.
-For the very first time, we are introducing an Artist Talk for the grown ups to have a similar opportunity.
+This year, we have begun introducing Artist Talks for the grown ups to have a similar opportunity.

 The perfect opportunity to satisfy your curiosity and gain insight into the world of puppetry.

-Wednesday 8 April following the 6:30pm performance of Moominpappa at Sea
+Wednesday 8 July following the 6:30pm performance of Blueback

 Book your tickets to the performance online using the book now option in the top right.